zyliutw/Docker-Tor-Hidden-Service-for-CTF/README.md

   You will get the onion url in thr stdout
 ```

-After system start, it have to take few minute for tor relay
+After system start, it have to take a few minutes to relay

 ### Reference
 1. https://github.com/cmehay/docker-tor-hidden-service